I Wanna Dance with Somebody (Who Loves Me): Background and writing

+Venice, Los Angeles at dusk, similar to how it looked when the concept of "I Wanna Dance with Somebody (Who Loves Me)" was born.

-By the late summer of 1986, Houston had achieved global success with her first album Whitney Houston.
+By the late summer of 1986, Houston had achieved global success with her first album Whitney Houston (1985).
 Released in February 1985, the album produced four Top 10 singles on the Billboard Hot 100, including three consecutive number-one singles—"Saving All My Love for You", "How Will I Know" and "Greatest Love of All"—which had made Houston the first female recording artist to achieve such a feat off a single album.
-That summer, Houston embarked on her first world tour while her boss, Arista Records head Clive Davis, began plans for Houston's sophomore follow-up to her landmark debut album.
+That summer, as Houston was about to embark on her first world tour, her boss, Arista Records head Clive Davis, began plans for Houston's follow-up to her landmark debut album.

-While Houston's debut had produced a series of love ballads, Davis sought for a more accessible sound for the follow-up.
-Noting the success of "How Will I Know", written by George Merrill and Shannon Rubicam, of the band Boy Meets Girl, Davis sought the songwriters again to compose the next big pop hit for Houston.
+While Houston's debut produced a series of love ballads, Davis sought for a more accessible sound for the follow-up while keeping much of the same formula of the debut.
+Noting the success of "How Will I Know", written by George Merrill and Shannon Rubicam, of the American pop-rock band Boy Meets Girl, Davis sought the songwriters again to compose the next big pop hit for Houston.
+The songwriters later admitted they felt pressure on trying to find a song that would replicate the success of "How Will I Know" but were confident that whatever they wrote, Houston could make it a hit.
+Rubicam told Billboard in 2023: "We tried our best not to freak ourselves out because we had to follow ['How Will I Know'] up, and that’s a little challenging because of all your self-doubts. [...]
+We knew that she could deliver something large."

 Not long after Houston's debut album became a success, Merrill and Rubicam attended Houston's August 31, 1985 show at the Greek Theatre in Los Angeles.
-According to the songwriters, as Houston finished "How Will I Know", a star fell from the sky, which prompted them to come up with the song "Waiting for a Star to Fall".
-Over a year later in 1986, figuring it was perfect for Houston, they presented it to Davis, who promptly rejected it, believing it wasn't suitable for Houston to record.
+According to the songwriters, as Houston finished "How Will I Know", a star fell from the sky, which prompted them to come up with the song "Waiting for a Star to Fall", keeping the song to themselves for over a year.
+Around June 1986, figuring it was perfect for Houston as Arista was starting to seek material for her second album, the composers presented it to Davis, who promptly rejected it, believing it was not suitable for Houston to record.

-The songwriters agreed that the song was "a little less universal" and that "it didn't quite have [Houston's] kind of melodies and verve."
-The songwriters were then encouraged by Davis to come with a stronger song.
+The songwriters later agreed that the song was "a little less universal" and that "it didn't quite have [Houston's] kind of melodies and verve."
+Merrill and Rubicam were then encouraged by Davis to come with a stronger song.